 Partnerships allow Mercury to bring additional prime-level experiences to customers.
 Partners enable Mercury to expand the availability of benefits cardholders care about most, which are typically awarded to those with higher credit scores.

-Through a partnership with Amazon Shop with Points, for example, customers use Mercury rewards points to shop and save at Amazon.com.
+Mercury is a fintech that offers Amazon shop with points which enables customers to use Mercury rewards points to shop and save at Amazon.com.
 After linking the Mercury Card to Amazon through the Mercury oculus app, customers receive a dollar in purchasing power for every 100 points earned.

 “We’re the only fintech that offers that,” Carp said.
 “It’s something that previously only prime consumers could enjoy.”